XYIheng/kea_doc/docs/source/introduction/PDL.rst

 |

-To facilitate specifying general properties in the form of ``Φ = ⟨P, I, Q⟩``, we design a property description language (PDL).
+To facilitate specifying general properties in the form of ``Φ = ⟨P, I, Q⟩``, Kea design a property description language (PDL).
 It is a domain specific language based on Python.
 The figure above shows the core syntax of our PDL, which is a superset of the syntax of Python.
 In our PDL, the interaction scenario **I** and the postcondition **Q** are specified in a Python function annotated with ``@property``.
 The precondition **P** is specified in the function’s annotation ``@precondtion``.